Kolapo Olushola

-Kolapo Olubunmi Olushola Eleka is a Nigerian politician and the former deputy governor of Ekiti State.
+Kolapo Olubunmi Olushola Eleka is a Nigerian academic, professor of building technology and politician who served as the deputy governor of Ekiti State from 2014 to 2018.

 Early life and education

 Kolapo Olushola started his schooling at St. Matthew's Primary School Ikere-Ekiti between the year 1972 to 1978.
 He then proceeded to Annunciation Secondary School where he had his Secondary education.
 He was a student of Obafemi Awolowo University (OAU) where he obtained both his Bsc & PhD.
 He obtained his Msc in Construction Technology from the University of Lagos in 1993.

 Political career

 He was a former deputy governor of Ekiti State.